Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/index.md

 );
 ```

-In this snippet, we are calling the `RunCommand` method to spawn a child process and block until it completes.
+In this snippet, we are calling the `RunCommand(...)` method to spawn a child process and block execution until it completes.
 Relevant settings, such as command-line arguments, working directory, and environment variables are specified through the input parameters.

 Although completely functional, the method invocation expression above is not very human-readable.
-At a glance, it's hard to even tell what each of the parameters does without relying on code comments.
+At a glance, it's hard to even tell what each of the parameters does without relying on the comments.

 Additionally, since most of the parameters are optional, the method definition has to account for it too.
 There are different ways to achieve that, including overloads, named parameters with default values, etc., but they are all rather clunky and offer suboptimal experience.